robynfsj/cfg-competition/README.md

-# Code First Girls Introduction to Web Development Course – Final Project
+# CFG Web Development Course Project
- The final project I created whilst undertaking the Code First Girls Introduction to Web Development Course.
+ The final project I created whilst undertaking the Introduction to Web Development course run by Code First Girls.
 It is a website for a caravan park.